hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 you need to use `:x` for functions and other word-active values (which in red maybe is only functions? i don't recall)

-[19:15:08](#16357941081659PrwmN:gitter.im) <hiiamboris (NOT THIS ONE)>: consider `unset` one of such active values í ½í¸‰
+[19:15:08](#16357941081659PrwmN:gitter.im) <hiiamboris (NOT THIS ONE)>: consider `unset` one of such active values ğŸ˜‰

 [19:15:41](#16357941411661aNndI:gitter.im) <giesse (Gabriele Santilli)>: again, no, because the *only* purpose of `unset!` is to catch typos.